ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -UseMultithreading
-The UseMultithreading parameter specifies whether to disable or enable multi-threading in the EXO V2 module.
+The UseMultithreading parameter specifies whether to disable or enable multi-threading in the ExchangeOnlineManagement Module.
 Valid values are:

 - $true: Enable multi-threading.
 This is the default value.
 - $false: Disable multi-threading.
-Note this value will degrade performance of V2 cmdlets.
+Note this value will degrade performance of the Get-EXO* cmdlets in the ExchangeOnlineManagement module.

 ```yaml
 Type: Boolean